 Cybersecurity and data protections are always changing

 As cyber threats evolve, so too are cybersecurity regulations that are imposed on financial services firms.
 GDPR is a famous example, with businesses expected to implement new controls to prevent data leaks.

 As we know, failure to comply with regulations can result in huge fines, making them as damaging for financial services organizations as a DDOS or ransomware attack.
 That’s why businesses must assess how regulation changes will affect them and ask how prepared they are to comply with new rules.

 Internal audits of cyber risks must also consider the impact of mergers and acquisitions.
 When integrating a new business, acquiring companies could be opening a window to hackers, particularly if they don’t conduct proper penetration testing and assess the vulnerabilities in the companies.

 As businesses establish closer relationships with third-party vendors and suppliers and share common information systems, they need to ensure that their data isn’t at risk if the other party doesn't have adequate security in place.

 Identifying solutions to mitigate cyber risks for financial services companies

-An internal audit helps organisations to assess their cybersecurity strategies, but ultimately businesses need platforms that can streamline their security, give them a clear view of potential impacts, and make it easy to remain compliant with changing data regulations.
+An internal audit helps organizations to assess their cybersecurity strategies, but ultimately businesses need platforms that can streamline their security, give them a clear view of potential impacts, and make it easy to remain compliant with changing data regulations.

-Zivver provides a secure solution that will give you a bird’s eye view of your email security, allowing you to prevent data leaks, minimise human error and comply with data protection laws, ensuring your business is prepared for audits in the future.
+Zivver provides a secure solution that will give you a bird’s eye view of your email security, allowing you to prevent data leaks, minimize human error and comply with data protection laws, ensuring your business is prepared for audits in the future.